kbfreder/dsp/07-statistics.md

 ![PMF Figure](4-2-PMF_Fig.png)

 The PMF looks like a block.
-We would expect a uniform distribution to yield a step function for its PMF (or square/rectangle when plotted as a bar chart).
+We would expect a uniform distribution to yield a step function for its PMF.
 However, note that the probabilities are extremely low because of the large number of values (1000) in our dataset; the maximum probability is only 0.001.

 The CDF yields a better way to examine a uniform distribution for large number of values: